whatsupcoders/Neumorphism/README.md

 <br/>
 <h2>Neumorphism</h2>
 <br/>
-<p>Neumorphic design draws from both skeumorphism and flat design by pairing a monochromatic color palette with subtle shadows, while giving a sense of 3-dimensions in the form of buttons and other elements.</p>
+<p>Neumorphic design draws from both skeuomorphism and flat design by pairing a monochromatic color palette with subtle shadows, while giving a sense of 3-dimensions in the form of buttons and other elements.</p>
-<p> what makes it unique is the game of shadows and shades that Neumorphism uses to create very realistic buttons and objects.
+<p> What makes it unique is the game of shadows and shades that Neumorphism uses to create very realistic buttons and objects.
 It gives the users a distinct feel. </p>
 <br/>
 <br/>
 <p align="center"><img src ="assets/theme1.png" width ="300px" height="450px" /></p>